-- are you using your reliever inhaler more than three times a week?
+- Are you using your reliever inhaler more than 3 times a week?

 When should I use a peak flow meter?

-- If your peak flow values are high, your doctor may tell you to reduce your medication.
+- If your peak flow values are high, your doctor may tell you to reduce your medicine.

-- If your peak flow values are low, your doctor may change your medication or increase the number of puffs you are taking.
+- If your peak flow values are low, your doctor may change your medicine or increase the number of puffs you are taking.

-- If your treatment is altered, it is important to keep using your peak flow meter to monitor any changes.
+- If your treatment is changed, keep using your peak flow meter to monitor any changes in your peak flow.

-When you are well and your peak flow reading is at its best and steady, you won't have to use your meter every day.
+When you are well and your peak flow reading is at its best and steady, you don't have to use your meter every day.